Invest in a Public or Private REIT? – Highlighting REIT flavors by comparing VNQ, BREIT and Roots

 Public REITs are listed on stock exchanges, which means they are beholden to public sentiment to drive up or down the price.
 Said another way, Public REITs aren’t necessarily buying real estate, they’re buying the stock market.
 However, with a public REIT you get a lot of transparency and oversight from the SEC, and like a stock, they are easy to liquidate.

 On the flip side, private REITs are a limited partnership business, usually making liquidation more difficult, but are generally less volatile because they aren’t affected by public perception and more so by the actual real estate held in the REIT and the fund's management team.
-Private REIT reporting can also be less transparent, but can have higher returns because of less administrative and legal overhead and lower fees.
+Private REIT reporting can also be less transparent, but can have high returns because of less administrative and legal overhead and lower fees.

-Breaking Down Roots, BREIT, and VNQ on Property Type and Reporting
+Property Type and Reporting

 Roots

-Roots is a private REIT portfolio of 114 single and small multi-family residential rental properties, currently in the greater Atlanta area.
+Roots is a private REIT portfolio of single and small multi-family residential rental properties, currently in the greater Atlanta area.
 Roots has a unique model in which residents of Roots' properties get invested in the fund for being good renters.
 By simply paying rent on time, taking care of their property, and being a respectful neighbor, a Roots resident can gain tangible equity in the fund, something that's incredibly rare to find in a country where 69% of Americans have less than $1,000 in savings.

-And interestingly like its public counterparts, Roots is subject to financial reporting within SEC guidelines through its REG A+ designation.
+And interestingly, like its public counterparts, Roots is subject to financial reporting within SEC guidelines through its REG A+ designation.

 Blackstone's BREIT